 That’s one reason some experts estimate that an extra 2.4 billion acres of trees could slow global warming enough to achieve the goals of the Paris Agreement.

 Growing more trees can also translate into job growth.
 Experts have estimated that every $1 million invested in reforestation and sustainable forest management supports nearly 40 jobs.
-While the same investment in the CO2-intensive oil and gas industry supports only five jobs.

 SO, HOW CAN I HELP WITH TREE PLANTING?

 If you want to contribute to tree planting, first decide, do you want to get your hands dirty or not?
 Or do you prefer donating to a reforestation project?

 Here are four options for putting the power of trees to work.
 Check ’em out.

 1. DO A SEARCH, PLANT A TREE

 What could be easier than planting trees with the power of online search?
 Enter Ecosia and the www.ecosia.org search engine.
 Search ads shown to you generate money for Ecosia, a non-profit organization.
 Ecosia then uses the cash to plant trees all over the world.

 In West Africa’s Burkina Faso, tree planting supported by Ecosia helps re-green the desert and improve crop fertility while providing jobs for locals where there’s little opportunity due to ongoing conflict.
 With 15 million active users, Ecosia has already planted 120 million trees toward its goal of one billion.
 So next time you think search, replace the “G” word with the “e” word.